k2view-academy/K2View-Academy/articles/27_auditing/01_auditing_overview.md

 ## Auditing Settings

-Two major Auditing features can be controlled:
+There are two major controllable features within the Auditing mechanism:

--  **Filtering strategies:** provides full flexibility over the type of activities that are introduced to the Auditing mechanism.
-For instance, you may audit only Web Service calls, without impacting the performance of other activities but with saving a lot of disk space.
+-  **Filtering:** Through various strategies, this feature provides full control over which activities are tracked by the Auditing mechanism.
+For instance, you can audit only Web Service calls, minimizing impact on other activities while saving disk space.
 Read [here](02_filtering_strategy.md) for more details.
--  **Persistence strategies:** defines the reporting channel for the Auditing mechanism.
-Examples for such channels include system_db (default), Kafka, and files.
+-  **Persistence:** Through various strategies, this feature defines the reporting channels for the Auditing mechanism.
+Examples of these channels include system_db (default), Kafka, and files.
 Read [here](03_persistence_strategy.md) for more details.

 The Auditing mechanism can be set in the **[audit]** and **[audit_kafka_producer]** sections of the Fabric's Configuration, found within the [K2admin's Configuration tab](/articles/30_web_framework/03_web_admin_application.md).
 By default, the persistence strategy is system database, and the data is written into the **k2_auditing** table of the [k2audit](/articles/02_fabric_architecture/06_cassandra_keyspaces_for_fabric.md) keyspace.